Robotics needs developers

 Here are some additional links that can provide you with more information about the future of ROS and how to become a developer of ROS.

-- ROS Developers Conference 2018: an online conference where you can learn by practice with Robotics developers from worldwide universities and companies.
-In addition, all the participants will receive the e-book ROS Developers Guide.
+- ROS Developers Days: an online conference where you can learn by practice with Robotics developers from worldwide universities and companies.

 - ROS Best Practices